How to choose the right breed for you

 These broad categories are based on the form, function or style of work, lineage, or appearance of domestic dogs.

-Dogs have been bred for different purposes, so certain breeds have different character traits and temperaments.
+As mentioned, dogs have been bred for different purposes, so certain breeds have different character traits and temperaments.
 These traits can help you to choose a dog that fits your family and household.

 If you've got children, you'll want to choose a breed that's likely to be good with children and has the right energy level for your family.